 Even though Easter dinner is one we look forward to, I love seeing what stacks up on the dessert table.
 I always try to make something fun and festive, especially for the kids.
-Last year we made a trifle with edible Easter grass that looked totally realistic.
+Last year we made an Easter trifle with edible grass that looked totally realistic.
 This year I went with an easy dessert, but it turned out so cute!

 - boxed cake mix – we chose a white cake mix

 - eggs – egg whites can also be used, see the variations section.

 - oil – we used vegetable oil.

 - gel-based food coloring – we used pink, purple, and blue.
 The gel works better without adding more liquid to the cake and also takes less coloring to get the best results.

 - vanilla instant pudding mix – makes the cake more tender and moist.

 - whipped topping – this is for the Cool Whip frosting.

 - Sprinkles or Easter candy for decorating